 9 Go snorkelling

-Some of the best places to see near Townsville are actually under the water – so its the perfect destination for those who enjoy snorkelling.
+Some of the best places to see near Townsville are actually under the water, making it the perfect destination for snorkelers.

 Aside from the colourful corals, you’ll spot some amazing marine animals, including parrot fish, Maori wrasse, clown fish, and angel fish.
 Lucky visitors might also see turtles, stingrays, white-tip sharks, and black-tip sharks – so it’s definitely one of the best things to do and see in Townsville for animal lovers!